 Prebiotics: Not to be confused with probiotics, prebiotics are essentially the “food” for probiotics.
 These plant fibers help ensure that probiotics can continue to thrive in your gut.

 Here are five food and drink changes you can make to improve your gut health.

 Add kale, spinach, and other greens

-Linda Lee M.D. of Johns Hopkins Medicine explains how “leafy” greens, such as spinach and kale are high in vitamins such as vitamin A, vitamin K, and vitamin C, along with being a good source of fiber.
+Linda Lee M.D. of Johns Hopkins Medicine explains how “leafy” greens, such as spinach and kale are high in vitamins such as A, vitamin K, and C, along with being a good source of fiber.
 Another green option is avocado.
 This fruit is also high in vitamins C, B9, K, E, and B5 (Avocado).
 Lee also advises that while avocados provide immense nutritional benefits, they are also high in fat, meaning they must be consumed in moderation.

 Switch white bread for whole-grain options

 White bread is a popular choice to go with sandwiches, burgers, hotdogs and more.
 You can make the simple choice of opting for whole-grain bread products over the traditional white bread to increase the intake of fiber in your diet.

 Lee explains that, daily, one should ingest at least 25-grams of fiber.
 This fiber intake can play a large role in not only our gut health, but our general wellbeing.